As a College-educated Young Adult, I Had a Problem Trusting the Bible!

 Click for my article on the two major flaws in the theory of evolution.

-9. Millions of Changed Lives Point to the Truth of Scripture
+9. Billions of Changed Lives Point to the Truth of Scripture

 Christianity is not the belief of a few hundred people but of billions who are convinced of God's existence and the Bible's truth and reliability.

-They can each testify to how Jesus and the Bible's teachings have revolutionized their lives.
+Each can testify to how believing in Jesus as their Savior has revolutionized their lives.

 But I’ve Got Lots of Questions

 Personally, I did not accept the Bible as true just because somebody else told me it was.
-I had to figure it out for myself.
+I had to figure it out for myself by asking many questions and seeking answers.

-I am more convinced today than ever that God's Word is trustworthy and true.
+The more I learned and obeyed, the more I trusted the Bible.
+Year by year, I grew.
+Today, I am more convinced that God's Word is trustworthy and true.

-Many people who think for themselves are initially skeptical of the truth of Scripture.
+People who think for themselves should be skeptical of the truth of Scripture.
 I had as many questions as anyone, maybe more than most.

 In my pre-Christian life, my behavior was predictably self-centered, though I had rationalizations for what I did.

-Later, as a Christian, I discovered that the decisions I made in obedience to the words of Jesus and the apostles brought peace to my conscience.
+Later, as a Christian, I discovered that obedience to the words of Jesus and the apostles brought peace to my conscience.

-These new decisions were challenging because they were not the path of least resistance, but I knew I could live in peace with the consequences.
+These new decisions were challenging.
+They were usually not the path of least resistance, but I knew I could be at peace with the consequences.

-With each successive right decision, I sensed I was laying a solid foundation for a successful future, just as the man in Jesus' parable laid the foundation of his house on a rock.
+With each successive right decision, I sensed I was laying a solid foundation for a successful future, just as in Jesus' parable the wise man laid the foundation of his house on a rock.
 Matthew 7:24-27

 What he built was solid enough to withstand the storm.
-A life of obedience to God's Word is a life without regrets that will weather adversity.
+A life of obedience to God's Word is a life that will weather adversity without regrets.

 The peaceful fruit of experience points to the Bible's reliability.